lbechberger/ML4NLP/doku_in_progress.md

 Goal of the project is the recommendation of news articles on the basis of Wikinews (https://en.wikinews.org/wiki/Main_Page), accessed via KnowledgeStore API (http://knowledgestore2.fbk.eu/nwr/wikinews/ui).
 The latter includes the enrichment of articles with information in a format that makes them easiy to process by computers, for example the linking of mentioned entities with DBpedia-entries (https://wiki.dbpedia.org/).

 One main approach to solve the task of news recommendation is based on collaborative filtering, another one is based on the matching of a user's profile to an article.
 The former approach relies on a database of preferrably many users and their interests in articles, the latter doesn't require the knowledge about other users after training.
 The decision, which of these approaches to use for the project, is taken for the matching of a user's profile to an article.
 Neither Wikinews nor the additional information from the KnowledgeStore database include user data, additionally, using another dataset like the yahoo-news-dataset (foto von christopher??) would be beyond the seminar's scope.
 Nevertheless, for training, some kind of user data is required.
-This topic will be revisited in (???)
+This topic will be revisited in the next chapter ??

 In order to estimate a user's interest in a given article, machine learning techniques in the form of a classifier are used.
 From this classifier's point of view, a user goes along with some kind of data modeling his or her interest, which is called the user profile in this context.
 After training, the classifier is supposed to receive one user profile and one article as an input, the output should be the statement if that article is interesting for the specific user or if not.

 By having a user profile, the classifier should be able to recommend each user individual articles rather than the general recommendation of (for example popular) articles to unknown users.

-## Session 3, 06.11.18

 ### The data collection process